eddyog/timer-egg-swift/README.md

 Hard = 12min

 ## Purpose
-The Purpose of the app is to improove my knowledge in the following topics in Swift-IOS13
+The Purpose of the app is to improve my knowledge in the following topics in Swift-IOS13

 * Swift Collection types - Dictionaries
 * The Swift Timer API